-Email: and the state of the
+Email: amount of the second

 Comment: No regulations.
 (For now) Given the very small number and percentage of short term rentals, it doesn't seem necessary at this point in time.
 We also want to encourage tourism and one way to do that is to provide a place to stay!